 Common Causes of Boating Accidents

-At Heintz & Becker, our boating accident lawyers help victims hold reckless parties accountable for their actions.
+At Heintz Law, our boating accident attorneys help victims hold reckless parties accountable for their actions.
 We will advise you of your legal options and protect your rights.
 We use a host of resources, including accident reconstructionists and investigators to uncover the cause of your boating accident.
 The most common types of boating accidents are:

 - Collisions with other vessels or objects (possibly submerged)